frdedynamics/robotics-lab-documentation/source/texts/lab1.md

 1. Repeat Universal Robots Academy Task 4.
 Creating a program, but this time on a real robot.
     1. Make a triangle using MoveJ, then using MoveL, and finally using MoveP.
     1. Pick up a real box, place it somewhere else.
 1. Repeat Universal Robots Academy Task 10.
-Feature coordinates, but this time on a real robot and you decide the real/imaginary box.
+You may find it in the *PRO Track* section of the Universal Robots Academy - not in the *Core* section.
+The task is named feature coordinates.
+This time you will compute the task on a real robot and you decide the real/imaginary box.

 ## Race pace
 Finally!
 A challenge.
 A series of demands are listed below, make a program to fufill them.
 Make your program both as fast and smooth as possible.
 This is a contest!